anwaaralikhan/ssl/certificate/setup/create_certificates.md

 #### Step 4: Generate the Certificate from the Client’s Keystore.

 ```
-B:\JMX Client\Security>keytool -exportcert -keystore clientkeystore -alias clientkey -storepass clientpass -file client.cer
+C:\Certificates\SSL\Client>keytool -exportcert -keystore clientkeystore -alias clientkey -storepass clientpass -file client.cer
 Certificate stored in file <client.cer>
 ```

 #### Step 5: Copy the client certificate to the Server machine and import it in Server’s TrusStore.
 Copy the certificate generated on the client machine in Step 4 to the Server machine.
-For instance, I have copied the client certificate in the following directory: C:\Certificates\SSL on the server machine.
+For instance, I have copied the client certificate in the following directory: C:\Certificates\SSL\Client on the server machine.

 ```
-C:\Certificates\SSL>keytool -importcert -file client.cer -keystore servertruststore -storepass servertrustpass
+C:\Certificates\SSL\Client>keytool -importcert -file client.cer -keystore servertruststore -storepass servertrustpass
 Owner: CN=JConsole, OU=DevOps, O=CleanTutorials, L=Delhi, ST=Delhi, C=IN
 Issuer: CN=JConsole, OU=DevOps, O=CleanTutorials, L=Delhi, ST=Delhi, C=IN
 Serial number: 427e283a